 Ok, this is actually number 21.
 But Amazon put it on their list, so I thought I’d tack it onto the end here.
 Clearly this is a book we could not be more biased on – one of us wrote it.
 But it’s beautifully illustrated by Karen George, the author is definitely disabled, and we get lovely, lovely feedback on it, from disabled and non-disabled readers.
 We’ve written lots about it here on this blog.

-For more disabled people who talk about books:
+For more disabled people who talk about books, we recommend:

-Image 1: a collage of all the adult books on our list, from Being Heumann to Disability Visibility
+- Image 1 – a collage of jpgs of all the adult books on our list, from Being Heumann to Disability Visibility.

-Image 25: a circular photo of Lucy and James, sitting with a pile of books from the list.]
+- Image 25 is a photo of Lucy and James, sitting with a pile of books from the list.]